 My expertise surrounds spiritual emptiness.
 What is it?
 Religions are the handed down traditions and establishments that profess a certain belief system and worship style.
 Spirituality is the cosmic intelligent energy that animates our body and mind so we can experience life.

 When I was growing up, I was deeply religious.
 Many of my family interactions were hurtful and unloving which caused much confusion, sadness, and suffering.
 I was taught there was only one right way.
-We did not say that we loved each other, were not hugged, and we seemed to only criticize and blame each other for our own unhappiness.
+We did not say we loved each other, no hugging, and we seemed to only criticize and blame each other for our own unhappiness.
 God was someone who judged me severely and loved me conditionally.
 With this belief, I was filled with fear and angst.
 Yes, I survived yet felt lost with nowhere to turn.
 The world of violence and hate did not make sense to me.
 I thought if this is how the world works, I do not want to be in it.
 To me this is spiritual emptiness.

 This emptiness fueled my teenage pregnancy, my divorce at age 23 with three small children, my financial situation ($80/week as Ellie from the deli).
 My upbringing positioned me to feel like a victim.
 Life happened to me and frankly I felt helpless and hopeless to better my situation.
 When I discovered my own personal power and exercised it in a way that aligned with my true spirit nature, my experiences and circumstances improved.